@Retention(value=RUNTIME) @Target(value=FIELD) public @interface CommandLineOption

 value.
 You may throw an exception in the setter if the value is

 considered invalid.
-E.g. an ArgumentParsingException
+E.g. an ArgumentParsingException, but any type

 can be used, just make sure to catch it wherever you call